bitwarden/help/_articles/faqs/org-faqs.md

 **A:** If you're self-hosting, [configure the environment variable]({% link _articles/hosting/environment-variables.md %}) `globalSettings__disableUserRegistration=` to `true` to prevent users from signing up for an account via the Registration page.
 Once configured, Organization Admins or Owners must invite users to signup for an account on the self-hosted instance.

+### Q: My users don't have permission to update desktop apps on their workstations.
+Can I turn off automatic updates for Bitwarden?

+**A:** Yes!
+Add the environment variable `ELECTRON_NO_UPDATER=1` to your desktop app template to prevent automatic update procedures from trying and failing on your end-user workstations.
+[Learn how to set environment variables for desktop apps.](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html){:target="\_blank"}

+{% callout warning %}
+Like with any software, running old versions may present a security risk.
+{% endcallout %}

 ## Sharing with an Organization

 ### Q: How do I "unshare" an item from my Organization?